-15.4.2 BCom Honors Program
+BCom Honors Program

-Honors programs in Business are available in several areas (see §§64.6.1, 64.6.2 and 64.6.3).
+Honors programs in Business are available in several areas (see BCom Honors Accounting, BCom Honors Finance, BCom Honors in Management Science and BCom Honors in Operations Management).
 Application to the Honors program is normally made immediately prior to or during Year Three of the BCom program.
 However, qualified students in any year are encouraged to apply.
 Acceptance may depend on whether the students have room in their programs to complete Honors requirements.
 Prospective students must be currently in the BCom program, or have been accepted for admission to the BCom program.
 Students must normally present a minimum GPA of 3.7.
 Admission decisions will be made jointly by the Undergraduate Office in Business and the Department responsible for administering the particular Honors program to which the student is applying.